Oracle 26AI Docker Setup - Fast Hands-On Guide for Local AI Database

 NEW_VOLUME_NAME=oracle26ai-data

-if [ -z "${BACKUP_DIR}" ]; then
+if [ -z "${BACKUP_DIR_INPUT}" ]; then

 echo "Restore failed.
-Usage: $0 <backup_directory>"
+Usage: $0 <backup-directory>"

 exit 1